alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/command reference/system/system-regproducer.md

----
-title: "system regproducer"
+# system regproducer
-excerpt: "Register a new producer"
+> Register a new producer
 ---
 ## Positional Arguments
 - `account` _TEXT_ - The account to register as a producer